lorenzosinisi/phoenix_postgres_pub_sub/README.md

-# PhoenixPostgresPubSub
+# Phoenix Postgres PubSub

-Listen to changes to the tables of your Postgres database.
-For every INSERT or UPDATE in a specified table, a function will be called with the payload.
+Call a function every time that a specific row in your database changes

 ## Installation